D4ttatraya/d4ttatraya.github.io/_posts/2017-10-13-Protected-Access-Swift.md

 To achieve protected access like this only thing we need to keep in mind that **children must be declared in same file as parent declared in**.

 Have you any time stuck searching for protected access in Swift?
 Then tell me how you got through it in comments below.
-Also if you have any other solutions, please post those here!
+Also if you have any other solutions, please post those here or [Twitter @d4ttatraya](https://twitter.com/D4ttatraya)

 *References:
 [Apple's Developer Guide](https://developer.apple.com/library/content/documentation/Swift/Conceptual/Swift_Programming_Language/AccessControl.html)*